top of page

 Step 2: Prepare Documents For Submission

-Step 3: Secure A Mortgage In Principle
+Step 3: Secure A Mortgage Agreement In Principle

 Step 4: Complete Your Formal Mortgage Application

 With all the pre-purchase paperwork out of the way, you can go ahead and make an offer on a property.
 Once your offer is accepted, you can then begin the process of applying for your mortgage.
 If you are working with a mortgage broker, they will be able to arrange and organise everything for you.
 The mortgage lender will conduct their own valuation of the property you are buying.
-Remember, this is NOT a survey, read on for further details or check out our page devoted to surveys.
+Remember, this is NOT a survey, read on for further details or check out our page devoted to property surveys.

-If everything is ticked off and no problems are found during the application process, your lender will then make you a formal offer for your mortgage and this will be anywhere from a few days to several weeks of your application.
-During this time you will instruct your solicitor, commonly referred to as a ‘Conveyancer’, they will support you with your purchase.
+You should instruct your solicitor, commonly referred to as a ‘Conveyancer’, they will support you with your purchase.
 Your solicitor will take care of all the legal paperwork, so local searches, drawing up of contracts as well as overseeing any enquiries with the seller’s solicitor.
+You should seek recommendations from the selling agent.
+Your mortgage broker may also have some suggestions.
+However, you will be wise to find a local, reputable & well established solicitor to support you.

 What Happens After My Mortgage Application Is Submitted?